noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 └─$
 ```

-upload and run
+We upload the exploit file and run it with the credentials that we found in ada's python file earlier.
 ```bash
 ada@forgottenimplant:~$ python3 ./50457.py 127.0.0.1 80 / app s4Ucbrme id
 uid=33(www-data) gid=33(www-data) groups=33(www-data)

 ```

+The exploit seems to work.
 We can upload our shell of choice and call it with this script to obtain a new shell as www-data.

 ### Alternate Path

 In most challenges we’re trying to elevate OUT of the www-data account, lets look for an easier way in considering we already have a shell.

-Enumerating `/var/www/phpmyadmin` we see we can write to the `tmp` folder.
+Enumerating `/var/www/phpmyadmin` we see we can write to the `tmp` folder:

 ```bash
 cd phpmyadmin/